 What are impediments?
+Definition of Impediment

-An impediment is anything that is slowing down the Team.
+Definition of Impediment is anything that is slowing down the Team.
 (The Scrum Team) Anything!

 Anything can be an impediment.

 Even things beyond our control.
 A hurricane in NYC.
 A tsunami.
 A people issue.
 Lack of a babysitter.